 Eliese Lloyd, MPS.
 Pharmacy Manager and Partner Cate’s Chemist Hyde Park

 Eliese grew up in Townsville and studied pharmacy at James Cook University.
 Upon completion of her studies in 2006, Eliese began working with Cate at the Garbutt pharmacy.
 In 2017, Eliese was invited to partner with Cate at the new Cate’s Chemist Hyde Park, as the Pharmacy Manager.
 Eliese maintains a clinical interest in paediatric health, women’s health and diabetic management.

-Cate's Chemist's are members of the Townsville Chamber of Commerce and Townsville Enterprise.
+Cate's Chemist's are members of the Townsville Chamber of Commerce, Townsville Enterprise and their local BNI chapter.